Tap30/hiss/README.md

 won't result in encrypting fields twice and as for decryption, plain texts will be left untouched.

-There is a [sample application in tests](src/test/java/io/github/tap30/hissapp/Application.java) which demonstrates more use case of Hiss.
+There is a [sample application in tests](src/test/java/io/github/tap30/hissapp/Application.java) which demonstrates more use cases of Hiss.

 ## How does Hiss work?